what is a module?

 if you do not close module_not_found_error.py, there will be 3 files in the tests folder after the next step (instead of 2), because the Auto Save feature (enabled earlier) will save the original file if it is still open after you change its name.

-• I use the mv program to change the name of module_not_found_error.py in the tests folder to test_module_not_found_error.py
+• I change the name of module_not_found_error.py in the tests folder to test_module_not_found_error.py

 mv tests/module_not_found_error.py \